Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Why Do they Call Them Bread and Butter Pickles?

 Rumor has it they got their name during the great depression when people would make these sweet and sour pickles and serve them between buttered bread, hence the name bread and butter pickles.

 They can be eaten just like regular dill pickles and are fantastic on Burgers, Nachos, a regular lunch meat sandwich, or even a falafel sandwich.
 Its unique taste can really enhance the overall flavor of your food.

 Yes, you can absolutely use sliced cucumbers when making this, and here are the best pickles to use:

 - Bush Pickle

-There is no difference between the two as they are the exact same thing, but are simply called either bread and butter pickles or sweet pickles.
+There is no difference between the two as they are the same but are simply called either bread and butter pickles or sweet pickles.

 - Add your sliced cucumbers to a jar.

-- Add the vinegars, sugar, onion, garlic, salt, mustard seeds, celery seed, turmeric and cloves to a pot and bring to a boil or until the sugar and salt is dissolved.
+- Add the vinegar, sugar, onion, garlic, salt, mustard seeds, celery seed, turmeric, and cloves to a pot and bring to a boil or until the sugar and salt are dissolved.

-- Pour the brine over the cucumbers in the jar and cool to room temperature.
+- Next, Pour the brine over the cucumbers in the jar and cool to room temperature.